 And - unlike monkeys or bedbugs - the sun is everywhere.
 (At least during the day.)

 So visitors who think they can just wander around Hue's tombs or sunbathe on Boracay without adequate sun protection are just asking for trouble.
 The tips below are intended to show you why you should protect yourself, and how to best make sure you don't fly home roasted worse than a turkey on Thanksgiving.

-Southeast Asia's High UV Radiation Levels
+Learn About Southeast Asia's High UV Radiation Levels

 Tourists from temperate countries may not understand just how much sun they can expect to get when visiting Southeast Asia.
 The answer is, a lot.
 A number of factors converge to make Southeast Asian countries among the worst places to be caught out of doors without sun protection.

 Let's start with latitude and altitude.
 Simply put, the less atmosphere there is between you and the sun, the worse the sun's effects will be.
 In temperate regions, sunlight travels at a more oblique angle relative to the atmosphere - with more air in the way, less ultraviolet light reaches the ground.